m4teusz-korzeniowski/e-learning-app/README.md

 # 🚀 E-Learning App

 This is an educational web application for creating and managing courses, tests, and user assessments.
 Built with Spring Boot.
+The app is publicly available at:  https://mkor-e-learning.pl

 ---

+## 🚧 Work in Progress
+This application is still under development.
+Some features might be incomplete, and bugs may occur.
+Demo account coming soon.
+Test user with limited access will be added shortly.

 ## Screenshots